 Mastering the art of changing quickly and effectively is now a critical factor in gaining competitive advantage.
 But, while organisations have been deeply focused on using digital to improve their customer-facing businesses – smart organisations are realising that, to drive up productivity and build organizational agility to deliver change, they must strategically invest in workplace technologies to make it happen – the application of digital tools to promote and accelerate internal change has received far less attention.

-1. Choose the right platform – of course, the platform should not drive the solution.
-Rather, with a clear view of the new behaviours that need to be reinforced you need to ensure you are choosing the right platform to support that specific purpose.
+Of course, the platform should not drive the solution.
+Rather, with a clear view of the new behaviours that need to be reinforced, you need to ensure you are choosing the right platform to support that specific purpose.
 Here are three things to look out for …

 - Application and productivity - good digital platforms facilitate both application and productivity – personalizing the experience to the user’s needs, then unlike a training workshop where groups follow a set process, individuals can focus on specific and relevant learning, tasks and processes related to their own priorities, to increase accountability, and reduce delays